aspnet/BuildTools/docs/KoreBuild.md

 - Rebuild - executes /t:Rebuild on solutions
 - Resx - generates resx files
 - Noop - a target that does nothing
-- Publish - pushes artifacts to NuGet feeds and blob stores

 ### Extensibility points